 Divorce decrees contain all the terms of your divorce.
 Many of the decisions made in this document can be expensive and difficult to change, which is why it’s so important to get it right the first time.

 The terms in your decree will affect your financial future, your relationship with your children, and your day-to-day life for years to come.
-Working with an experienced attorney ensures your interests are protected and the decree accurately reflects your needs and rights.
+Working with an experienced attorney ensures your interests are protected, and the decree accurately reflects your needs and rights.

 For high-value estates, the stakes are even higher.
 Complex asset portfolios, business interests, and substantial retirement accounts require careful handling to ensure fair division.
 Similarly, cases involving children with special needs or unusual custody situations benefit from specialized legal guidance.